 When it comes to Asian food, you will definitely be spoilt for choice in Chinatown.
 So do take some time off to explore this side of Ho Chi Minh city, and we guarantee your stomachs that it will be well worth the effort.
-Check out some of our popular food tours in Ho Chi Minh.

 You may wish to check out our other recommendations in Ho Chi Minh